tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ```
 ## 1. Removing duplicate data
 - I identified duplicate entries based on the QuestionaireID field since each unique applicant should have a unique Questionnaire and only one entry in the applicant dataset.
-- My analysis found over 14,000 duplicates in the dataset which were removed and reduced the number of unique applicants to 441,553.
+- My analysis found 14,238 duplicates in the dataset which were removed and reduced the number of unique applicants to 441,553.
-- The variable 'p' stores a boolean value which evaluates if a Questionaire ID is a duplicate or not.
-- The variable 'q' is a list that stores all the Questionaire ID values that evaluated to True and 14,238 duplicates were identified.

 ```cpp
 p = newdf.duplicated('QuestionaireID')